-When it comes to how to choose the best professional spray tan equipment for your business there are a few things to consider before investing in a sunless tanning machine.
+When it comes to choosing the top recommended professional spray tan equipment for your new spray tan business there are a few things to consider before you make a purchase.

-In this Spray Tan Equipment Buying Guide we will look at some of the most critical aspects of selecting the right spray tanning equipment.
-If you feel comfortable with any portion then skip ahead.
-To learn more keep reading.
+In this Spray Tan Equipment Buying Guide, we will look at some of the most critical aspects of selecting the right spray tanning equipment for your needs.

-There are several components to your spray tanning system–the compressor, the hose and the gun.
-Depending on your business model there maybe other things that you need to consider purchasing like a tent, backdrop or extraction unit.
+There are several components to your spray tanning machine–the compressor, the hose, and the gun.
+Depending on how you want to use your spray tan equipment and your business model there may be other things that you need to consider purchasing like a tent, backdrop or extraction unit.

 Spray Tan Compressors

 - Air pump compressors